 How to use the Free Q-line Trolley Service in Wichita

 Second, you’ll wait for a trolley to come around.
-The trolleys run approximately every 10 minutes during open hours (see the lunchtime and evening/Saturday schedules given above).
-So, if it’s lunchtime and you’re at a stop on the Government Center route (pink) or the Delano/Old Town route (yellow), you’re in the right place and you shouldn’t have to wait much longer than 10 minutes to catch a trolley.
+The trolleys run approximately every 10 minutes during open hours (see the lunchtime, weeknight and Friday/Saturday schedules given above).
+If you’re in the right place you shouldn’t have to wait much longer than 10 minutes to catch a trolley.